Overview

 • MIMIC-III (Medical Information Mart for Intensive Care): A widely used dataset comprising de-identified health data associated with over forty thousand patients who stayed in critical care units.
 This dataset is used for tasks such as predicting patient outcomes, extracting clinical information, and generating clinical notes.

-• Dataset Attributes: Includes notes, lab test results, vital signs, and more, requiring understanding of medical terminology and clinical narratives.
+• Dataset Attributes: Includes notes, lab test results, vital signs, medication records, diagnostic codes, and demographic information, requiring comprehensive understanding of medical terminology, clinical narratives, and patient history.

 • Reference: “The MIMIC-III Clinical Database”